luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

 **Goal:** Add status and FosterVisibility dropdowns to group forms with validation.

+**Decisions:**

+-   **Staged Changes**: All changes to animal status and `foster_visibility` are staged in form state and not applied to the database until form submission.
+This allows users to review and modify changes before committing.
+-   **No Sync in Group Forms**: The "Set all animals status" dropdown does NOT trigger one-directional sync to `foster_visibility`.
+Since groups must all share the same `foster_visibility`, syncing individually could create conflicts.
+Instead, `foster_visibility` is handled separately via the "Set all animals Visibility on Fosters Needed page" dropdown.
+-   **Visual Feedback for Matching Values**: When all animals in the group have the same `foster_visibility`:
+    -   Dropdown is pre-populated with the shared `foster_visibility` value
+    -   Display green check indicator with message: "All grouped animals visibility matches" or "No conflicts"
+    -   This provides positive feedback that the group is in a valid state
+-   **Conflict Detection**: When animals have different `foster_visibility` values:
+    -   Dropdown shows "Select..." (placeholder)
+    -   Display warning/error indicator
+    -   Show conflict message
+    -   Block form submission

 **Tasks:**

 1. **Update `useGroupForm.ts` hook:**

-    - Add state for "Set all animals status" dropdown
+    - Add state for "Set all animals status" dropdown (staged changes)
-    - Add state for "Set all animals Visibility on Fosters Needed page" dropdown
+    - Add state for "Set all animals Visibility on Fosters Needed page" dropdown (staged changes)
-    - Add functions to set status for all selected animals
+    - Add functions to stage status changes for all selected animals
+        - Changes are stored in form state, not applied until submission
+        - No automatic sync to `foster_visibility` (handled separately)
-    - Add functions to set `foster_visibility` for all selected animals
+    - Add functions to stage `foster_visibility` changes for all selected animals
     - Add validation to check for `foster_visibility` conflicts
+    - Add function to detect if all animals have matching `foster_visibility`
-    - Return conflict information for UI display
+    - Return conflict information and matching status for UI display
+    - Return the shared `foster_visibility` value when all animals match (for pre-populating dropdown)

 2. **Update `GroupForm.tsx` component:**